WSO2Telco/product-ids-extensions/custom-jwt-generator/README.md

 ### Installation

-1. Copy the `custom-jwt-generator-1.1.1.jar` into `<IS_HOME>/repository/components/lib`
+1. Copy the `custom-jwt-generator-1.1.1.jar` into `<IS_HOME>/repository/components/lib` directory.

-2. The custom JWT needs to be enabled by following at `api-manager.xml`.
+2. Then enable the custom JWT generation by modifying following properties in `api-manager.xml`.
+This JWT format is customized based on Amdocs requirements.
 ```
 <JWTConfiguration>
+   <EnableJWTGeneration>true</EnableJWTGeneration>
    <JWTGeneratorImpl>com.wso2telco.dep.custom.jwt.CustomJWTTokenGenerator</JWTGeneratorImpl>
 </JWTConfiguration>
 ```

-3. This is jwt format customized based on the amdocs requirements

-4. This customization have enabled feature to use ES384 signing algorithms via the configuration at api-manager.xml.
-By default it will be using SHA256withRSA.But amdocs are using default implementation.
+3. This customization has enabled feature to use ES384 signing algorithms via the configuration at `api-manager.xml`.
+But Amdocs is using default implementation which is SHA256withRSA, hence the following is **not required**
 ```
 <JWTConfiguration>
    <SignatureAlgorithm>ES384</SignatureAlgorithm>
 </JWTConfiguration>
 ```

-5. If custom keystore is required to be used for sigining it need to be added to the registry and registry flag need to be created.
-In amdocs usecase default is used so following is not required.
+5. If custom keystore is required to be used for signing, it should be added to the registry and registry flag need to be created.
+But in Amdocs use-case default is used, hence the following is **not required**.

 Registry flag should be as following path and value
 path : `/_system/governance/apimgt/ssl.with.custom.keystore`
 value: `true`

-And the keystore needs to be added, with properties mentioned for the resource.
+The keystore needs to be added, with properties mentioned for the resource.
 path: `/_system/governance/repository/security/key-stores/mutualSSL.jks`

 properties